microsoft/nni/examples/trials/ga_squad/README.md

-# Automaticlly model architecture search for Reading Comprehension
+# Automaticlly Model Architecture Search for Reading Comprehensio
-SQuAD is a competition holded by Stanford.
-Giving you queries and passages, you need to select answer from passage.

 This example shows us how to use Genetic Algorithm to find good model architectures for Reading Comprehension task.

+## Search Space
 Since attention and recurrent neural network (RNN) module have been proven effective in Reading Comprehension.
 We conclude the search space as follow:

 1. IDENTITY (Effectively means keep training).